About The Scheme

 - It covers all 'qualifying deposits' (mainly those from personal retail depositors, wherever they live).

-- In the event of the failure of a Licensed Bank after the effective date, it provides compensation of up to £50,000 per person in respect of that bank.
+- In the event of the default of a Guernsey Bank, it provides compensation of up to £50,000 per qualifying depositer in respect of that bank.

 - It aims to pay compensation within three months of a bank failure.

 - The maximum total amount of compensation is capped at £100 million in any 5 year period.
-If the limit was exceeded, compensation could be reduced.
+If claims exceed this cap, compensation will be reduced pro rata.
+The cap also means that compensation in respect of any one bank cannot exceed £100 million.

-- It will be paid for by the Licensed Banks through annual charges and special charges in the event of a bank failure.
+- It will be paid for by the Guernsey Banks through annual charges and special charges in the event of a bank default.